+- 3.18 The proposal was advertised by site notice, press advertisement and neighbour notification on 13th November 2017.
+17 letters of objection and 13 letters of support were submitted in respect of the proposal.
+The following is a summary of the letters of objection which raise the following planning issues:-

+- \ the time duration of development

+- \ location of construction site access;

+- \ increased traffic flows;

+- \over-development of the site;

+- \ loss of wildlife habitat;

+- \loss of open space;

+- \loss of playing field;

+- \loss of residential amenity;

+- \pressure on local infrastructure

+- 3.19 The following is a summary of the letters of support:-

+- \ support for the provision of bungalows suitable for occupation by the over-55s age group as an integral element of the scheme;

+- \ support for the relationship of the proposed care home to the central landscaped square:

+- \ support for the inclusion of plots suitable for self-build;

+- \ support for the proposed community build scheme with associated sustainability benefits.

-- 3.18 The proposal was advertised by site notice, press advertisement and neighbour notification on 13th November 2017 - .
-17 letters of objection have been received raising the following planning issues:- - the time duration of development - location of construction site access; - increased traffic flows; - over-development of the site; - loss of wildlife habitat: - loss of open space; - loss of playing field; - loss of residential amenity; - pressure on local infrastructure. - 3.19 The Save Lowfields Playing Field Action Group have submitted a detailed letter of objection based upon the following grounds:- - severe deficit in open space in the direct locality; - proposal premature in terms of its Local Plan status; - lack of public support for the proposal; - the proposed housing density would lead to an over-development of the site; - the proposed care home and community buildings are unlikely to be delivered; - the proposals would harm local biodiversity; - the development would lead to excessiive disruption during the period of construction; - the proposal would lead to increases in traffic generation and displacement parking to the detriment of the safety and convenience of highway users.
+- 3.20 The Save Lowfields Playing Field Action Group have submitted a detailed letter of objection based upon the following grounds:-

+- \severe deficit in open space in the direct locality; - \ proposal premature in terms of its Local Plan status; - \ lack of public support for the proposal; - \ the proposed housing density would lead to an over-development of the site; - \ the proposed care home and community buildings are unlikely to be delivered; - \ the proposals would harm local biodiversity; - \ the development would lead to excessive disruption during the period of construction; - \ the proposal would lead to increases in traffic generation and displacement parking to the detriment of the safety and convenience of highway users. - 3.21 The York Older People's Assembly support the proposal notably the provision of bungalows suitable for occupation by older age groups together with a Care Home as an integral element of the scheme.